About

 Alexis Fredericks

-Alexis Fredericks is a contemporary artist based in Savannah, Georgia.
+Alexis Fredericks is an interdisciplinary artist based in Savannah, Georgia.
 Working across embroidery, beadwork, quilting, and installation, her practice explores memory, cultural inheritance, identity, and belonging through labor-intensive textile processes.

 She received a B.F.A. in Illustration from the Savannah College of Art and Design in 2024 and is currently pursuing an M.F.A. in Fibers at SCAD.